 …“The Crown and Kingdom of Scotland is Imperial and Independent.”

 Smart readers will note the book was published less than two years before the Act of Union, an historical insight extant of feelings and intellect expressed at the moment the people of Scotland faced the loss of their country racing towards them.
+I wonder how many people realise we today repeat almost every argument against an artificial, one-way relationship with England made back in the day, each and every one as if new.

 It’s taking a laborious amount of time to get through it because chapters are in old Scots and Latin.
 Excuses aside, here’s an example of the old Scots it’s printed in with spelling, capital letters, and liberal sprinkling of commas, but without the old font type: